yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 It's possible to associate [all kinds of data](/docs/categories) with your Yat.

-:::info Closed beta
+:::info beta
-Whilst the API does support all these data types, only URL redirects are supported on the [y.at platform](https://y.at) presently, so this guide will focus on that use case.
+Whilst the API does support all these data types, only a subset of power-ups such as URL redirects are supported on the [y.at platform](https://y.at) presently, so this guide will focus on that use case.
 :::